code-craka/developer-portfolio-dashboard/README.md

 - 🔒 Route protection with middleware
 - 📡 Webhook integration for user management
 - 🖼️ Image upload system with validation and cleanup
+- 🎨 OptimizedImage component with Next.js Image integration and fill mode support
 - 📊 Project CRUD API with full admin management
 - 💼 Experience CRUD API with chronological sorting
 - 📧 Contact form API with message management
-- 🧪 Comprehensive testing suite for all implemented features
+- 🧪 Comprehensive testing suite with enhanced validation testing for all implemented features

 ### ✅ Recently Implemented
 - 🎭 Enhanced Hero Section with typewriter animations and particle effects